Federal Reserve H.6 M2 money stock

 Sources

 Data from the Federal Reserve Data Download Program for H.6 Money Stock Measures, series .
 FRED mirror: M2SL.
+CPI comparison uses FRED CPIAUCSL, U.S. CPI-U, seasonally adjusted.
 CPI background: BLS CPI FAQ.